fitbit-v/Stories/Lightning/MIGRATION.md

 Custom setting: CSFitbitOauth(Authorization Endpoint), API_END_POINTS(Order API Endpoint for CAT and AU/NZ), Global Features(Turn off or Turn on Switch to show the orders in order panel)

+### Dutch panel
+This panel shows the devices linked to the customer email.
+This is a very old project so it has many Jira Stories, so we are not listing it here.

+Below is the component list for the Dutch panel:
+VF page: DutchConsole
+We are using DutchConsole Vf page to show the details of devices associated with case.fitbitEmail.
+When there are no devices associated with fitbitEmail, we are showing the message in the panel "No email addresses available to lookup in Dutch".
+If API Returns any error or there is an exception in code, we are showing the generic error message to the agent.

+Apex classes:
+a) DutchDataController: This is the main Controller of Vf page.
+We have written the API Callout for Dutch API to get the details of the devices for email.
+(Method = getUserDevicesForEmail)
+Method used for Authorization : DutchDataController.fetchValidAccessToken
+b) DutchDeviceTreeJS: This class is used to deserialize the Dutch response and we filter out the fields which are needed to show on Dutch panel.
+c) DeviceWarrantyCtrl = This class is used to get the warranty start date based on device serial number.
+d) DutchDeviceData, DeviceWarrantyWrapper: These are the two Wrapper classes we are using.

+Custom setting: CSFitbitOauth (AUTHORIZE_URL__c, USER_DEVICES_URL__c)

+### Family Account Panel
+This panel shows the family members linked to the account in the case.fitbit_email__C.

+Jira EPIC: SFDC-2748
+Vf Page: FamilyAccountPanel
+Apex Controller: FamilyAccountPanelCtrl
+Wrapper Class: FamilyAccountWrapper
+Custom Setting: API_End_Points__c, CSFitbitOauth__c

 ### Service Console
 | Benefit | Description |
 | --- | --- |